 Understanding and utilizing interview body language can be summed up in the old adage, “Perception is reality.”
 As with any non-verbal behavior, body language has a huge impact on how others perceive you, and their perception becomes their truth — even when it isn't who you really are.
 Studies have shown this is especially true in the work environment.

-Not sure if your body language is helping you or hurting you?
+Not sure if your body language is helping you or hurting you during job interviews?
 That's where an expert comes in handy!
 Learn more about our TopInterview coaches now.